Working with Yandex MPP Analytics for PostgreSQL databases

 External sources are only available for data reading through

 SELECTrequests.
-Yandex Query does not currently support requests that modify tables in external sources. - Data is read in a single stream via the master host, i.e., the coordinator host
+Yandex Query does not currently support requests that modify tables in external sources. - Data reads are performed in a single thread via the master host (coordinator host

-of a Greenplum® cluster.
-Currently, massive parallel reading is not supported. - YQ uses the Yandex Managed Service for YDB type system
+) of the Greenplum® cluster.
+Massively parallel reads are not currently supported. - YQ uses the Yandex Managed Service for YDB type system

-Therefore, YQ returns date and time values read from Greenplum® as plain strings (Optional<Utf8>type) in ISO-8601 format.
+Therefore, YQ returns date and time values read from Greenplum® as plain strings (Optional<Utf8>) in ISO-8601 format.

 Filter pushdown